voltaine1/daynight/README.md

 If you create multiple editions of DAY NIGHT artwork consider sending 1 edition to the DAY NIGHT gallery to be featured.
-This not mandatory though, but will allow us to make more cool stuff!
+This not mandatory, but will allow us to make more cool stuff!

 Please send to the the DAY NIGHT gallery address below and tweet #daynightgallery to let us know!